Sumukhi Suresh: Career

 After getting much appreciation for her role in Better Life Foundation, Sumukhi launched a video series called Behti Naak on her own YouTube channel.
 In the video series, she plays Behti Naak, a 10-year-old girl with a deadpan style of humour.
 The videos became viral.

 Sumukhi was approached by Amazon Prime, India to make a web series.
-Pushpavalli, a semi-autobiagraphical series created by Sumukhi Suresh, was released on December 15 on Amazon Prime Video in India and received positive reviews.
+Pushpavalli, a semi-autobiagraphical series created by Sumukhi Suresh, was released on 15 December on Amazon Prime Video in India and received positive reviews.
 The show is directed by Debbie Rao and stars Naveen Richard, Manish Anand, Preetika Chawla and Shraddha.
 She said, " I'm glad Amazon did not impose on me that the show had to be in Hindi.
 Even if the streaming services have subtitles, a Hindi show does immensely well.
 But I didn't want that.
 I wanted an accurate representation of Bengaluru, where everyone knows at least three languages.
 I'm glad I could present South Indian people with all their quirks and ticks.
 I was also accused of representing every member of the community as flawed.
 But my defence was, 'Look at Nikhil [the man Pushpavalli falls in love with and moves city for]!'
 He's a Kannadiga, and he looks like a bloody flower."
 Naveen Richard pointed to 'Firstpost' that he connected with Sumukhi the most because of their 'South Indian backgrounds'.

-Sumukhi was approached by Amazon Prime, India for a second time to make a one hour web show titled Don't tell Amma which since its release has received positive reviews.
-This was a recording show in Begumpet, Hyderabad.
+Sumukhi performed her first stand up special "Don't Tell Amma" for Amazon Prime Video India which since its release has received positive reviews.
+This show was recorded in Bangalore.
 The show wittily describes the relationship between millennials and their Indian Mothers.
 Though the title says Don't tell Amma (Mother), interestingly enough, many people watched the show with their mothers.

 Sumukhi, along with fellow comedian and absurdist Naveen Richard, co-created the Prime Video show Go Straight Take Left.
 The show is a compilation of six sketches.

 In 2018, Sumukhi Suresh hosted the first season of Prime Video's web series Comicstaan alongside comedian Abish Mathew.
 She was a part of the judges' panel for the second season of the same show with Urooj Ashfaq replacing her as host.

 Sumukhi has acted in Humble Politician Nograj, a 2018 Kannada film.
 She plays the role of Lavanya, wife of Nograj (Danish Sait).
 This film is a political satire.